 It is possible that the complex leasing arrangement of the Native Americans was the first of its kind in North America.
 It is probable that these leases were the most complex of any land arrangement at the time.

 The land arrangement reveals yet again that whites were terribly wrong to insist that Native Americans rejected capitalism.
-Instead, it is more accurate that Native Americans practiced sophisticated capitalism – a way of managing their resources that whites did not fully understand.
+Instead, it is more accurate that Native Americans practiced sophisticated capitalism – a way of managing their resources that outsiders did not fully understand.